Ripudaman Singh: Maharaja

 Upon his father's death in 1911, Ripudaman Singh ascended the gadi of Nabha; though recognised as Maharaja, he refused to be crowned by the Viceroy of India as was then the norm for a senior ruling prince in India.
 Continuing his interest in legal affairs, he reformed the state judiciary and enacted numerous pieces of progressive legislation, including laws providing for female education and a progressive marriage act.
 He also established a legislature and an executive council to govern Nabha.
+In 1912, he became a judge of the Nabha High Court.

 A staunch Indian nationalist, Ripudaman Singh befriended Lala Lajpat Rai and other prominent leaders of the swaraj movement.
 During the First World War, he refused to contribute Nabha state force contingents for the British Indian Army.
 As a result, he was arguably the only Indian ruler who did not receive any British war service-related honours.
 Shocked by the events of the Amritsar Massacre of Jalianwala Bagh in 1919, he publicly opposed the British, clashing with his distant cousin Bhupinder Singh of Patiala, who was a strong supporter of British rule in India.

 Ripudaman Singh was granted a local salute of 15-guns in 1921, but he would not stay in British favour for much longer.
 In 1923, he was forced to relinquish control of Nabha to a British administrator after he was suspected of kidnapping and attempted murder through poisoning.

 Deposition

-In 1923, Ripudaman Singh agreed to leave Nabha and to settle at Dehra Dun.
-For this he was granted a large allowance.
+In 1923, Ripudaman Singh agreed to leave Nabha and to settle at Dehradun.
+For this he was granted by the British a large allowance.
 However, he continued to intrigue and attempt to regain control of Nabha to some degree.
 In 1927, he went on pilgrimage to Sri Abichal Nagar Hazur Sahib and retook the Khalsa initiation rites, taking the name of Gurcharan Singh.
-The next year, he was formally deposed by the British for sedition and succeeded by his eldest son, Pratap Singh Nabha.
+The next year, he was formally deposed by the British for sedition and succeeded by his eldest son, Pratap Singh Nabha in 1928.
 He was stripped of his rank and titles and exiled to Kodaikanal in the Madras Presidency.
 Thereafter, he was known officially as Gurcharan Singh.

 Death

-Ripudaman Singh died at Kodaikanal on 12 December 1942, aged 59.
-He had been succeeded in 1928 by his eldest son, Pratap Singh Nabha.
+Ripudaman Singh died at Kodaikanal (TamilNadu) on 12 December 1942, aged 59.